 No Person shall be a Senator who shall not have attained to the Age of thirty Years, and been nine Years a Citizen of the United States, and who shall not, when elected, be an Inhabitant of that State for which he shall be chosen.
 [U.S. Constitution, Article I, section 3, clause 3]

 Age: The constitutional framers debated the minimum age for representatives before they considered the same qualification for senators.
 Although Delegate James Wilson stated that “there was no more reason for incapacitating youth than age, where the requisite qualifications were found,” other delegates were in favor of age restrictions.
-They were familiar with England’s law requiring members of Parliament to be twenty-one or older, and they lived in states which either barred legislators under the ages of twenty-one or twenty-five from the upper chambers.
+They were familiar with England’s law requiring members of Parliament to be 21 or older, and they lived in states which either barred legislators under the ages of 21 or 25 from the upper chambers.

 Citizenship: Under English law, no person “born out of the kingdoms of England, Scotland, or Ireland” could be a member of either house of Parliament.
 While some delegates may have admired the “strictness” of this policy, no framers advocated a blanket ban on foreign-born legislators.
 Instead, they debated the length of time members of Congress should be citizens before taking office.
 The states’ residency qualifications offered moderate guidelines in this regard.
 New Hampshire’s state senators needed to be residents for at least seven years prior to election.
 In other states, upper house members fulfilled a five, three, or one-year requirement, while state representatives completed a residency period of one to three years.

 The Virginia Plan made no mention of citizenship when Edmund Randolph introduced it to the convention in May.
 Two months later, the Committee of Detail reported a draft of the Constitution.
 Article V, section 3 included a four-year citizenship requirement for senators.
-On August 9, Gouverneur Morris moved to replace the four-year clause with a fourteen-year minimum.
-Later that day, delegates voted against citizenship requirements of fourteen, thirteen, and ten years before passing the nine-year provision, making the Senate requirement two years longer than that for the House of Representatives.
+On August 9, Gouverneur Morris moved to replace the four-year clause with a 14-year minimum.
+Later that day, delegates voted against citizenship requirements of 14, 13, and 10 years before passing the nine-year provision, making the Senate requirement two years longer than that for the House of Representatives.